Ibrainscn/machineLearningCommonUsedCode/README.md

     > A fully connected layer occupies most of the parameters, and hence, neurons develop co-dependency amongst each other during training which curbs the individual power of each neuron leading to over-fitting of training data.
     >* Generally, use a small dropout value of 20%-50% of neurons with 20% providing a good starting point.
 A probability too low has minimal effect and a value too high results in under-learning by the network.
     >* Use a larger network.
 You are likely to get better performance when dropout is used on a larger network, giving the model more of an opportunity to learn independent representations.

+* Activation Functions

+    The activation function is analogous to the build-up of electrical potential in biological neurons which then fire once a certain activation potential is reached.
+This activation potential is mimicked in artificial neural networks using a probability.
+Depending upon which activation function is chosen, the properties of the network firing can be quite different.
+    >The activation function should do two things:
+    >* Ensures not linearity
+    >* Ensure gradients remain large through the hidden unit

+    The general form of an activation function is shown below: